-Employers should be aware that under the Scheme rules they are responsible for deciding whether deferred members, ie employees who have left the Scheme but not yet taken payment of their pension benefits, can be paid their benefits early on ill health grounds.
+Employers should be aware that under the Scheme rules they are responsible for deciding whether deferred members, ie employees can be paid their benefits early on ill health grounds.
+A deferred member is an employee who havehas left the Scheme but not yet taken payment of their pension benefits, can be paid their benefits early on ill health grounds.